AMC-IITBHU/ROS-Summer-Camp-22/Week 1/Subpart 3/README.md

   # Directions

   The first thing we need to do is to open a new terminal window and go to the hello_world package (or whatever package you want to launch).
-Create a folder and inside it create a new launch file
+Create a folder named launch and inside it create a new launch file.
+Let the name of file be start.launch

   ```bash
   cd catkin_ws/src/hello_world